 The Whidbey Island Nordic Lodge was founded on May 19, 2001 with 102 Charter members.
 The Lodge is an island-wide organization of individuals who recognize the rich Nordic history found on Whidbey Island and who are dedicated to promoting and cherishing an appreciation of this Nordic history, heritage and culture.

-The Lodge is an active chapter and subordinate of Sons of Norway, a 501c8 organization, is administered by an Executive Board that is elected every two years.
+The Lodge is an active chapter and subordinate of Sons of Norway, a 501c8 organization, and is administered by an Executive Board that is elected every two years.
 This Board meets once a month to administer & manage Lodge business.
 Any member at-large interested in participating in these meetings is invited and encouraged to do so.
 An Operations Team, consisting of members elected to serve on the Nordic Lodge Building Association, a 501c2 organization, advises Lodge Executive Officers on the operations and maintenance of the Fritz Cornell Nordic Hall.

 Our activities each month Sept - June include a general membership meeting usually accompanied by an engaging cultural program, a tasty lunch and time for visiting and sharing stories.
 Members of the public are welcome to most meetings.
 We also have a monthly Game Day, a Craft Day, and a Soup & Cinema day.
 There's also an occasional "Movie Night" .
 Last but not least, we have a book club that regularly meets on the 2nd Tuesday of each month, focusing on titles that have either a Scandinavian theme or author.

 Special celebrations every year for members & their families/friends include a Julefest, Midsommarfest and a Syttende Mai party.
 For the community around us we have a Veterans Appreciation Night, Lutefisk Dinner, a Crab Feed, and a Troll Stroll.
 You'll see our Viking Boat Float in most major holiday parades on the island, north and south.